Socialist Party (Netherlands): Decline (2012–present)

-Ideology and issues
+Ideology

-The party labels itself as socialist, and has also been described as social-democratic.
-In its manifesto of principles, it calls for a society where human dignity, equality and solidarity are most important.
+The SP has been described as socialist, democratic socialist, social democratic, left-wing populist, left-wing conservative, and Eurosceptic.
+It advocates for the Netherlands to become a republic.
+The party labels itself as socialist, and in its manifesto of principles, it calls for a society where human dignity, equality and solidarity are most important.
 Its core issues are employment, social welfare and investing in health care, public education and public safety.
 The party opposes privatisation of public services and is critical of globalisation.
 It has taken a soft Eurosceptic stance.
+The SP is also opposed to capitalism, as noted in what the SP calls its three main tasks: